Kapil-Shyam-M/linux-devkit-py/README.md

 To enable SD Card support follow the below 2 steps :

+Checkout the uboot repo under bootloaders to sd-support-u-boot branch and shakti-opensbi directory to quikproto.

 Add the following line at the end in the fstab file present at buildroot/package/skeleton-init-sysv/skeleton/etc

 	devtmpfs	/dev		devtmpfs mode=1777,nouid	0	0